php-school/learn-you-php/exercises/concerned-about-separation/problem/problem.md

 ----------------------------------------------------------------------
 ## HINTS

-Create a new class by creating a new file that just contains your directory reading and filtering code in a class method.
+[//]: # (TODO: create ?! ... e.g create a new file in you IDE, touch etc, or create a new file in the cloud file explorer) Create a new class by creating a new file that just contains your directory reading and filtering code in a class method.
 To define a *single method* *class*, use the following syntax:

 ```php